Casslin/0x_report/report/1_process.md

 The pre-existing tests for [0xProject/contracts](https://github.com/0xProject/contracts/tree/frozen) repository were executed using the truffle framework, run against contracts deployed on a local instance of testrpc.

 In order for the tests to succeed, the module `ethereumjs-testrpc` had to be uninstalled and reinstalled specifying version `3.0.2`.
-[TODO cf the minor item about tests]

 ```
 $ npm uninstall -g ethereumjs-testrpc